Alex-Swann/CV-1/README.md

  [Education and Projects](#education) | [Skills](#skills) | [Previous Work Experience](#experience) | [Interests](#interests) | [Blog](https://medium.com/@merve.taner/)

 I am a former scientist who studied BSc Molecular Biology and Genetics in Turkey, and MSc Pharmacology at the University of Oxford.
 Soon after graduation, I started working as an account handler in the pharmaceutical industry.
-After 4 years of account management my passion for learning, creating and problem solving led me to discover my interest in learning how to code.
-To pursue this, I attended Makers Academy, a 12-week bootcamp, to study web development.
+After 4 years of account management, my passion for learning, creating and problem solving led me to discover my interest in learning how to code.
+To pursue this, I attended Makers Academy, Europe's leading Web Developer bootcamp.
 During this time, I enjoyed overcoming new challenges, solving problems and researching every day.
 I learned the importance of writing test-driven clean code, how to learn, and asking the right questions.
 I gained the confidence not to be afraid of the unknown.
 Interestingly, I also discovered that I have a great talent for table tennis.

 I am looking for a developer role which provides opportunities to learn and grow in a fun and exciting environment (and ideally put my table tennis skills to the test).